Fussie Cat Information

 “No, and we never will.
 Our company was founded on the basis of providing delicious, nutritionally correct, value conscious meals for your cat.
 To fine-tune our recipes, we conduct trials where our food is fed to pets.
 This is done in a comfortable, stress-free environment for the animals.”

 This insight from Fussie Cat is far more than other brands provide who prefer to keep things under wraps.
+Many smaller brands avoid disclosing information on their testing or trials as they fear customer backlash.

-We strongly believe that laboratory and invasive animal testing is a cruel and outdated practice and should be eliminated.
+Regardless, we strongly believe that laboratory and invasive animal testing is a cruel and outdated practice and should be eliminated.

 Fussie Cat Recalls